swhitty/Awaiting/README.md

 ### Cancellation

-[`CancellationError`](https://developer.apple.com/documentation/swift/cancellationerror) is thrown if the task is cancelled before the predicate can be met.
+[`CancellationError`](https://developer.apple.com/documentation/swift/cancellationerror) is thrown if the task is cancelled before the predicate is met.

 ### Optionals